-Explainer: One possible culprit in vaping lung illnesses: 'Dank Vapes'
+Explainer: One possible culprit in vaping lung illnesses - 'Dank Vapes'

 The CDC advises against using any e-cigarette or vaping products, since most of the patients interviewed used both THC and nicotine liquids, while 20 percent used only nicotine.

-Leading makers of nicotine e-cigarettes, including Juul Labs Inc, British American Tobacco Plc and Imperial Brands Plc, said this week their products do not contain Vitamin E compounds or THC.
+Leading makers of nicotine e-cigarettes, including Juul Labs Inc, British American Tobacco Plc (BATS.L) and Imperial Brands Plc (IMB.L), said this week their products do not contain Vitamin E compounds or THC.

 Packaging using the “Dank Vapes” name until recently was available on Amazon, according to caches of the product links, and a Reuters review shows they are still widely available elsewhere on the Internet.

-Amazon.com Inc said it took down vape paraphernalia this week in line with its policies, though the company did not specify the exact products it removed.
+Amazon.com Inc (AMZN.O) said it took down vape paraphernalia this week in line with its policies, though the company did not specify the exact products it removed.
 It said THC and e-cigarettes were not, and are not, offered on its platform.

 One merchant that appeared to sell packaging for Dank Vapes and another brand on Amazon was known as Cart Essentials, according to the cached links, which are now defunct.